 Conflict of Interest

-Our bylaws outline the conflict of interest policies that have been put into place to ensure that no one entity or organization has undue influence on Reagan-Udall Foundation initiatives and projects.
+Our bylaws outline the conflict of interest policies that have been put into place to ensure that no one entity or organization has undue influence on Reagan-Udall Foundation for the FDA initiatives and projects.

 Gift Acceptance Policy

 The Reagan-Udall Foundation for the FDA is an independent nonprofit corporation created by U.S. statute “to advance the mission of the Food and Drug Administration to modernize medical, veterinary, food, food ingredient, and cosmetic product development, accelerate innovation, and enhance product safety [21 U.S.C. § 379dd(b)].

 The FDA Foundation has the legal authority to accept unrestricted gifts, and gifts for specific programs and purposes, provided that they are not inconsistent with the FDA Foundation’s mission, vision, or core values.
 The FDA Foundation may accept funds from the following sources, subject to approval by the FDA Foundation’s Board of Directors (the “Board”):